 If you have previously registered for Geo Blue, you do not have to register again, but you will need to print out your ID card.
 It is important to have your GeoBlue ID card to access health care services; you will need to present your ID card whenever you receive medical care

-All other Washington University graduate students (including medical students), undergraduate students, clinical fellows, residents, and postdoctoral research appointees engaged in educational activities abroad can self-enroll online and access policy documents at the GeoBlue Students site by using Washington University’s group access code KXW-37937 and paying with a credit card.
-You can view the policy Member Guide here and information about GeoBlue’s COVID-19 coverage for these travelers can be found here.
-A guide for enrollment can be found here.
+All other Washington University graduate students and undergraduate students engaged in educational activities abroad can self-enroll online and access policy documents at the GeoBlue Students by using Washington University’s group access code KXW-37937 and paying with a credit card.

 Please note: the GeoBlue Student policy is not a substitute for the student’s existing domestic health insurance coverage.
 The GeoBlue Student policy does not provide domestic (United States) coverage, and does not meet the University’s requirements for student health insurance.
 It is a supplement to the student’s existing health insurance plan.